Skip to main content

 Laser paint removal is much more effective, and it can be integrated in high-volume production lines without slowing them down.
 All you need to do is coat the entire part, then use the laser to remove paint from specific areas.

-Avoid Damage to the Metal
+Avoid Damage To The Metal

 Damaging metal surfaces while removing paint is costly.
 It can increase scrap rate or diminish the quality of parts.
 Unlike most paint removal methods, laser surface cleaning is a non-contact process fine-tuned to remove paint without affecting the metal.